vanyle/vanyle.github.io/src/posts/on_devx.md

     code --> compile --> result --> code
 ```

-This is what software engineer do a lot of the time.
-Write code, wait for deployment or compiling or any other automated step and see the result to know if what you did was correct.
+This is what software engineers do a lot of the time.
+Write code, wait for deployment or compilation or any other automated step and see the result to know if what they did was correct.
-By carefully planning and thinking about what you are doing, you can reduce the number of loops, but at some point, to understand a complex system like most software, you need to poke it and see how it reacts.
+By carefully planning and thinking about what you are doing, you can reduce the number of loops, but at some point, to understand a complex system (what most software is), you need to poke it and see how it reacts.

-This means that reducing the time of this loop is crucial to be productive.
+Reducing the time of this loop is crucial to be productive.
 The more experiments you can do, the more information you can gather about your system.

 Concretely this means you need to put a lot of effort into:
 - Reducing compile times